Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Discussion on Primary Modality in Multimodal Affect Recognition

-1) There is a clear temporal pattern when people express emotions via vision and audio modalities: visual signals usually precede audio by around 120ms \cite{grant2001speech}.
-2) People can behave quite differently from what they say in spoken dialogues.
-For example, positive behaviors sometimes come along with a negative sentence to ease the embarrassment \cite{li2019}, and a positive sentence can be said in a negative way to express sarcasm \cite{castro2019towards}.
-3) In MSEA applications, a misrecognition of emotion at the level of sentiment polarity would lead to a fatal error (imagine that the system responds "Good to hear that!" in a happy voice when the user in fact feels sad).
-On the other hand, misclassifying an emotion as another that has the same polarity may well be tolerable \cite{tokuhisa2008emotion,li2018towards}.
-4) Sentiment largely depends on textual information \cite{Lindquist2015}.
-Using text as the primary modality in fine-tuning and shifting the language-only position of a word to the new position in light of audio-visual information allows the language models (e.g., BERT, XLNet) to better yield sentiment scores \cite{rahman2020integrating}.
-5) Modality refers to the way in which something is expressed or perceived.
-Unlike audio and vision, which are raw (low-level) modalities closest to sensors, text is a relatively abstract and high-level modality that is farther from sensors \cite{baltruvsaitis2018multimodal}.
-According to the nature of the human brain's hierarchical perceptual processing, low-level information is processed first, followed by high-level information \cite{peelle2010hierarchical}.
-Thus, using a hierarchical model to process low-level features and fuse high-level ones sequentially can yield better representations for emotion recognition \cite{tian2016recognizing,Li2022}.
+\textbf{5)} Modality refers to the way in which something is expressed or perceived.
+Unlike $A$ and $V$, which are raw (low-level) modalities closest to sensors, $T$ is a relatively abstract and high-level modality that is farther from sensors \citep{baltruvsaitis2018multimodal}.
+According to the nature of the human brain's hierarchical perceptual processing, low-level information is processed first, followed by high-level information \citep{peelle2010hierarchical}.
+Thus, using a hierarchical model to process low-level features and fuse high-level ones sequentially can yield better representations for MIP, especially multimodal affect recognition \citep{tian2016recognizing,Li2022}.

-We expect that our proposed HCT-MG will bring new insights to the literature and, together with the aforementioned studies, provide a theoretical basis to support that \textit{text is relatively independent from audio and vision but significantly contributes to affective polarity}.
+We expect that our proposed HCT-DMG will bring new insights to the literature and, together with the aforementioned studies, provide a theoretical basis to support the conclusion that \textit{text is relatively independent from audio and vision yet significantly contributes to affective states.}